The Private Equity Review: Germany

-In 2017, private equity fundraising remained at almost the previous year’s level at €2.98 billion, as reported by the German Venture Capital Association (GVCA) in its annual yearbook.
+In 2017, private equity fundraising remained at almost the previous year's level at €2.98 billion, as reported by the German Venture Capital Association (GVCA) in its annual yearbook.
 About half of this total referred to venture capital funds.
 Venture capital fundraising increased slightly from €1.33 billion to €1.49 billion.
 On the other hand, the fundraising of buyout funds with €0.94 billion was around 35 per cent lower than its value by the end of the past year.
-Investments into German-based portfolio companies increased to €11.31 billion, which is about 67 per cent more than in the previous year.
+Investments into Germany-based portfolio companies increased to €11.31 billion, which is about 67 per cent more than in the previous year.
 Seventy-nine per cent of these investments were made into buyouts.
 Venture capital investments (seed, start-up, later-stage venture capital) remained broadly unchanged and amounted to €1.05 billion.

 Private equity funds and other alternative investment funds (AIF) are regulated in Germany pursuant to the German Capital Investment Code (KAGB) that implemented the Alternative Investment Fund Managers Directive 2011/61/EU (AIFMD) into German law.
 In Germany, not only the national investment regulation has been revised to transpose the AIFMD, but the existing product regulation of the abolished previous German Investment Act has been extended to include closed-ended funds and alternative assets in the KAGB.

 The KAGB and its interpretation by the German Federal Financial Supervisory Authority (BaFin) are often more restrictive than the national legislation implementing the AIFMD in other countries of the European Union.
-Therefore, an increasing number of German fund managers has begun to establish more teams with an international focus and offer non-German fund structures, either onshore (i.e., Luxembourg, the Netherlands, Ireland) or offshore (i.e., Guernsey, Jersey) to German investors.
-Compared to countries such as the UK, France and Italy, German private equity funds do not achieve billion-euro commitments.
+Therefore, an increasing number of German fund managers have begun to establish more teams with an international focus and offer non-German fund structures, either onshore (i.e., Luxembourg, the Netherlands, Ireland) or offshore (i.e., Guernsey, Jersey) to German investors.
+Compared to countries such as the United Kingdom, France and Italy, German private equity funds do not achieve billion-euro commitments.
 Billion-euro allocations for German investments are more likely to be integrated into pan-European private equity funds with strong German advisory teams.

 In terms of asset classes, the trend of the preference of German institutional investors continues to shift from classic buyout to debt funds, infrastructure funds, renewable energy funds and other real asset funds (i.e., timberland) that aim to generate an ongoing yield.
-Based on a survey conducted by the GVCA institutional investors in Germany are highly satisfied with their involvement in private equity and have recently expanded their investments in the private equity sector, and are planning to increase their commitments in the future.3
+Based on a survey conducted by the GVCA, institutional investors in Germany are highly satisfied with their involvement in private equity and have recently expanded their investments in the private equity sector, and are planning to increase their commitments in the future.3

 In terms of investors, most of the newly raised capital has been provided by individual investors and family offices as well as institutional investors (in particular German insurance companies, pension funds and pension schemes).
 Institutional investors are often entitled to a beneficial taxation of capital gains (95 per cent exemption for many corporate investors, tax exemption for pension funds, flat tax rate of 25 or 40 per cent exemption for individual investors).
 However, the former 95 per cent dividend exemption was abolished for dividends that German or non-German corporations would receive from minority shareholdings (less than 10 per cent).
 On the subject of the flat tax regime, whether it should be abolished in the future is currently being discussed at the political level.